Kyberturvallisuuden-kurssi/Exercises/Week1/README.md

 ## Task 4: Try to hash the message with Python

+What was the message?

 ---

 ## Task 5: Do the passwordless authentication with Python

-## What function did you use for authentication?
+What function did you use for authentication?

 ---